airbytehq/airbyte/docs/operator-guides/resumability.md

 Consider a Postgres source.
 We could build a query that does `select * from users`, which would guarantee that each row is emitted only once, but that would lead to some problems:

 - First, it would keep a long-lasting transaction lock on the users table for the whole duration of the sync which would slow down the source
-- Tables over a certain size won’t be able to fit in memory, again dramatically slowing down your database while syncing (or even crashing the database)
+- Tables over a certain size would not be able to fit in memory.
+This would dramatically slow down the database while syncing (or even crashing) the database.
 - There is no logical cursor that Airbyte can use as a placeholder to resume from if we need to retry the sync.

 To get around all of these issues, we issue queries that look like this: